Mayuko Toyota

-Mayuko Toyota (豊田 真由子) (born October 10, 1974) is a Japanese politician and former bureaucrat at the Ministry of Health, Labour and Welfare.
-She served two terms in the House of Representatives.
-She was a member of the Liberal Democratic Party until August 2017, when she left after being accused of assault by her secretary.
-Since then she has been politically independent.
+Mayuko Toyota (豊田 真由子) (born 10 October 1974) is a Japanese politician and former bureaucrat at the Ministry of Health, Labour and Welfare.
+From 2012 to 2017, she served two terms in the House of Representatives as a member of the Liberal Democratic Party.
+In August 2017, she left the LDP after being accused of assault by her secretary.
+In 2026, she gained a seat again in the House of Representatives as a member of Sanseitō.

 Early life

 Toyota was born in Funabashi, Chiba on October 10, 1974.
 She is the second of three sisters.
 She entered Tokyo University in 1993, and took public law courses under Takeshi Sasaki.

 Career

 As a bureaucrat

 After graduating from University of Tokyo’s law department in 1997, Toyota started working at the Ministry of Health and Welfare.
 In 2000, Toyota entered Harvard University as part of a government-sponsored study abroad program.
 She studied public health, and graduated with a master of science degree in 2002.

 After the 2001 Central Government Reform, Toyota worked in the social welfare and health departments.
 In 2003 she worked with the Financial Services Agency on supplemental health insurance program for the elderly.
 In 2007, Toyota moved to Geneva to work at the Permanent Mission of Japan to the International Organizations in Geneva.
 She had a son in Geneva and a daughter in Paris.

 Toyota returned to Japan and the Ministry in 2011, where she worked in the elder care department.
 In the aftermath of the 2011 Tohoku earthquake and tsunami, she spearheaded policies to evacuate and provide emergency shelters for the elderly.